Garmin Forerunner: Models

 The Forerunner 45/45S, released on April 30, 2019, is an entry-level running watch.
 The 45S has a smaller bezel (39mm) than the 45 (42mm) - there are no other differences.
-It has a 3rd generation optical heart rate monitor which features stress detection and Body Battery™ energy, along with earlier-generation OHR metrics.
+It has a 3rd generation optical heart rate monitor which features stress detection and Body Battery energy, along with earlier-generation OHR metrics.
 Bluetooth-connected features include audio prompts, Live Track, and smart notifications.
 The activity profiles include outdoor running, treadmill, walk, bike, and cardio, with the ability to configure more through Garmin Connect.
-The Forerunner 45 also has built-in incident detection and assistance, which notifies a predetermined contact if you crash or fall and provides a live track link of your location.
+The Forerunner 45 has built-in incident detection and assistance, which notifies a predetermined contact if it detects a crash or fall and provides a live tracking link for the watch's location.

 The Forerunner 245/245 Music, released on April 30, 2019, are mid-range running watches.
 The 245 has all of the same capabilities as the 245 Music, though the 245 Music allows you to store and play up to 500 songs directly on the watch or play music through music streaming services, such as Spotify or Deezer, through wireless Bluetooth earphones.
-The 245 has Garmin Elevate with a 3rd generation optical heart rate monitor which features Pulse Ox, stress detection, Body Battery™ energy, along with earlier-generation OHR metrics.
+The 245 has Garmin Elevate with a 3rd generation optical heart rate monitor which features Pulse Ox, stress detection, Body Battery energy, along with earlier-generation OHR metrics.
 Also new for the Forerunner is a detailed Activity summary screen, improved Race Predictor and Training Status.

 The Forerunner 945, released on April 30, 2019, is a triathlon-focused feature-rich watch.
-The 945 allows you to store and play up to 1000 song directly on the watch or play music through music streaming services, such as Spotify or Deezer, through wireless Bluetooth earphones.
+The 945 allows you to store and play up to 1000 songs directly on the watch or play music through music streaming services, such as Spotify or Deezer, through wireless Bluetooth earphones.
 The 945 has all of the capabilities of its 935 predecessor and all of the features of the Forerunner 245.
-Other new features of the 945 are heat and altitude acclimation, training load balance, mapping with Trendline™ popularity routing, respiration rate, Around me mode, Climber™ future elevation plot, cartography support and topographical maps, XERO™ location, and for the golfer, the 945 is preloaded with 41,000 courses.
+Other new features of the 945 are heat and altitude acclimation, training load balance, mapping with Trendline popularity routing, respiration rate, Around me mode, Climber future elevation plot, cartography support and topographical maps, XERO location, and for the golfer, the 945 is preloaded with 41,000 courses.

-The Forerunner 955, released April 31, 2022, is a superset of the Forerunner 945 and includes a touch screen.
-To extend battery life, the Forerunner 955 has a solar charging ring in the display.
+The Forerunner 955, released April 30, 2022, is a superset of the Forerunner 945 and includes a touch screen.
+To extend battery life, the Forerunner 955 Solar has a solar charging ring in the display.
 Charging for both 955 models is through the proprietary Garmin charging port and a USB-A connector.

+In March 2023, Garmin announced the Forerunner 265/265S and Forerunner 965.
+Both models are very similar to their predecessors, but feature AMOLED displays for the first time.

+Garmin has released the Garmin Forerunner 158 which is only available in China.